Apartness, sharp elements, and the Scott topology of domains: Strongly maximal elements

 \subsection{Maximality and strong maximality}

-The name strongly maximal is justified by the following observation. \begin{proposition}[cf.\ Proposition~4.2 in \cite{Smyth2006}] Every strongly maximal element of a continuous dcpo is maximal. \end{proposition} \begin{proof} Let \(x\) be a strongly maximal element of a continuous \(D\) and suppose that we have \(y \in D\) with \(x \below y\).
+The name strong maximality is justified by the following observation: \begin{proposition}[cf.\ Proposition~4.2 in \citep{Smyth2006}] Every strongly maximal element of a continuous dcpo \(D\) is maximal, i.e.\ if \(x \in D\) is strongly maximal, then \(x \below y\) implies \(x = y\) for every element \(y \in D\). \end{proposition} \begin{proof} Let \(x\) be a strongly maximal element of a continuous \(D\) and suppose that we have \(y \in D\) with \(x \below y\).
 We need to prove that \(y \below x\).
 We do so using Lemma~\ref{below-in-terms-of-way-below}.
 So let \(u \in D\) be such that \(u \ll y\).
 Our goal is to prove that \(u \ll x\).
 By strong maximality of \(x\), we have \(u \ll x\) or \(x\) and \(y\) are Hausdorff separated.
-In the first case we are done, while the second case is impossible, since \(x\) and \(y\) cannot be Hausdorff separated if \(x \below y\), because Scott opens are upper sets. \end{proof}
+In the first case we are done, while the second case is impossible, because \(x \below y\) and Scott opens are upper sets. \end{proof}

-In the presence of excluded middle, \cite[Corollary~4.4]{Smyth2006} tells us that the converse of the above is true if and only if the {Lawson~condition}~\cite{Smyth2006,Lawson1997} holds for the dcpo (the Scott and Lawson topologies coincide on the subset of maximal elements.)
-Without excluded middle, the situation is subtler and involves sharpness, as we proceed to show.
+In the presence of excluded middle, \cite[Corollary~4.4]{Smyth2006} tells us that the converse of Proposition~\ref{maximal-if-strongly-maximal} is true if and only if the {Lawson~condition}~\citep{Smyth2006,Lawson1997} holds for the dcpo (the Scott and Lawson topologies coincide on the subset of maximal elements).
+Without excluded middle, the situation is subtler and involves sharpness, as we show in Theorem~\ref{Lawson-strongly-maximal}.

+The following lemma is a technical device for constructing maximal elements that, constructively, fail to be strongly maximal.
+Besides Proposition~\ref{maximal-strongly-maximal-wem-alt}, it also finds application in Propositions~\ref{seq-strongly-max-wem} and \ref{Dedekind-max-strong-max-wem}.